 In Scotland, a private landlord must provide a carbon monoxide (CO) detector where there is fixed combustion appliance, but this does not apply to appliances solely used for cooking.
 In Northern Ireland, a CO detector is required when a new or replacement combustion appliance is installed.

 Last but not least, make sure it’s always a Gas Safe registered and qualified engineer that’s carrying out gas work or a gas safety check.
 Landlords are legally required to make sure this is the case - and it’s the most important step to ensuring your tenants’ safety.

-Some landlord/tenant relationships can become problematic.
-The tenancy agreement should allow access for any maintenance or safety check work that needs to be carried out.
-However, if your tenant refuses to give you access to the property you must show that you've taken all 'reasonable steps' to comply with the law - such as repeating attempts to carry out the safety check and writing to the tenant explaining that a safety check is a legal requirement that is in place for their own safety.
-Be sure to keep a record of any action taken as you may need this at a later date.
+We understand that some relationships between landlords and tenants can become problematic.
+The tenancy agreement should allow access for maintenance or safety checks, but if your tenant refuses to grant access you must show you've taken all 'reasonable steps' to comply with the law.
+This includes repeating attempts to carry out the checks and writing to the tenant to explaining that safety checks are a legal requirement in place for their own safety.
+Keep a record of any action you take; you may need this at a later date.

 The Gas Safety (Installation and Use) Regulations don’t give powers to ‘force disconnection’ of the gas supply in these circumstances and you may need to seek legal advice.